jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_templates.md

    {% include imageClient.html file="pane_configure_saveastemplate_change.png" alt="Select the new template" %}

-## Ways to apply a template

-### To apply a template configuration to Spotlight connections
+## How to apply a template configuration to Spotlight connections

 1. Open the Spotlight Configure page specific to the template (for example **Configure \| Alarms**).
 2. Select the template.